-The increased volume of vehicles, people, noise and activity generated by a complex of this scale will irreversibly change our neighbourhood and it will no longer have a village feel to it.
+The increased volume of vehicles, people, noise and activity generated by a complex of this scale will irreversibly change our neighbourhood.

 The huge destination pool is intended to have a sport training focus so Kitsilano families and residents, and current community centre patrons, are not intended to be the main beneficiaries.

 These facilities are most often built on the edges of a city, not in a residential neighbourhood and this space is simply not appropriate; for example: Hillcrest Centre; Grandview Heights Aquatic Centre; West Vancouver Aquatic Centre and Community Centre; Complex Aquatic de Laval.